 There are so many things I wish I had known before traveling to Namibia!
-Is it doable to do a road trip in Namibia?
-How are the road conditions in Namibia and why do some people say that you cannot do a self-drive tour?
+Is it doable and a good idea to road trip in Namibia?
+How are the road conditions and why do some people say that you cannot do a self-drive tour?
 Should we start our trip with Etosha or should we end there?
-Do I need closed shoes in the Namibian desert – what I really wanted to know is if there are snakes or scorpions crawling around everywhere waiting to bite us (A: there might be, but we haven’t seen any)?
+Do I need closed shoes in the Namibian desert?
+Etc.

 Many places in Namibia are very remote and accommodation can be limited.
 Family rooms are very hard to find, so it’s really advisable to book well in advance if you are traveling with children or if your dates are not flexible.

 This is especially the case in Etosha where travel agencies block lots of rooms a year in advance and so they can get practically inaccessible to individuals.
 It’s often easier to book this type of accommodation through a travel agent.